 As can be seen above one small mistake and you have a completely different knot.
 Knots tied correctly are usually geometric in shape.

-Photo right are a 52 of the commonly used knots I tied with two colours of cord to show how they look when tied correctly.
+Photo right are 52 of the commonly used knots, I tied with two colours of cord to show how they look when tied correctly.

 Another site in Dutch and English is http://home.tiscali.nl/knotsandknottying/index.htm

 If you have an interest in other knots, The Ashley Book of Knots written by Clifford W. Ashley is probably the worlds best reference material with 4800 knots and splices as well as 7000 decorative designs.

 Taken from http://www.boaterexam.com

 For those people who are interested in knots and knot tying click the logo to enter the site